|

 inoculating logs in the summer, it is best to do the inoculation in the morning

 in a shady place.
-When selecting logs for mushroom cultivation, choose living
+When selecting logs for mushroom

-trees without signs of decay.
-If the tree is dead, it will certainly already
+growing on it; if the tree is dead, it will certainly already have other,

-have other fungi growing in the wood.
+competing fungi growing in the wood.
+Sapwood and cambium are

 Using logs from a dead or unhealthy tree will either lower your yields or

-prevent production altogether!
+prevent production altogether.
 It is best to inoculate logs in early spring if

 they have been cut during the winter.
 You can usually begin to inoculate logs